Secoya language: Nouns

-Animate Nouns
+Animate nouns

 Animals

 The nouns denoting animals appear in their basic form without suffix to indicate the generic type.
 To indicate the singular, the suffix -e or -o is added.
 To form the plural noun, the specifier hua'i is added to any of the two forms.

-Supernatural and Spiritual
+Supernatural and spiritual

 The nouns denoting supernatural beings and celestial bodies appear in their basic form to indicate both the generic as the singular.
-To form the plural, add -o and hua'i.
+To form the plural, -o and hua'i are added.
 All of these beings appear as characters in the animistic legends of the Secoya.